tobiasbriones/ep-file-system/docs/dev/measure-cohesiveness/index.md

 I have to tell!.
 Schools, capitalism, etc., are stereotypes with generic rules.
 We don't need them.

+### Take Away

+This is like a family in set theory: a set of sets.
+Or an undefined
+integral: a family of functions.
+SWE principles tell you accurate definitions of how to solve a family of problems so that for a particular problem we come out with an accurate way to do the right thing right.

+Unlike buzzwords that tell *generic* rules that are not backed by science and math.

+I always contrast math/FP/CS/formalism vs dev/OOP/buzzwords and the result is the same:

+- accurate and domain specific vs generic and general purpose.
+- real engineering vs clowns who get called engineers.

+Most software is cheap as I say below, so don't confuse real engineering with daily toy development.

 ## Make the Right Thing Right

 Incompetent programmers or engineers may say sentences like "duplication is